 Now you are about to witness one of the most interesting stages of the tour?
-Ever found fascinating how wine is put into barrels made of different wood species to reach a certain taste and flavour?
+Ever found fascinating how wine is put into barrels made of different wood species to reach a certain taste and flavor?
 This is the part where you will get to learn everything about that.
-The sommelier will walk you around explaining the entire ageing process and how closely wine is being watched every step of the way.
+The sommelier will walk you around explaining the entire aging process and how closely wine is being watched every step of the way.
 If you are lucky, you will be allowed to taste what specialists call “nectar”- which is actually very young wine aka still in the process of becoming wine; extremely sweet and thick.
-However, you should double check with your wine expert before even thinking about tasting the nectar- some of them are not safe, so be responsible and ask for a professional opinion.
+However, you should double-check with your wine expert before even thinking about tasting the nectar- some of them are not safe, so be responsible and ask for a professional opinion.

 Step 3: Time for some wine tasting!